 A survey gathers opinions.

 Research has NOT confirmed that video improves learning.
 A survey shows that a lot of people THINK that video improves learning.

 And (ahem) a company that sells video services to higher education backs a study that supports the value of said company’s services.
 I am not accusing anyone of anything.

 I leave it as an exercise for the reader to draw those conclusions.

 Of course video is important.

 I might be commissioning a survey to confirm that dogs are superior to cats.

 But publishing misleading headlines like this is shameful.
 Research did NOT show that video improves learning results.
 Someone should go pee on the front lawn of the Huffington Post.

 Poor text, getting kicked in the can by visuals and video.
 I wonder why we even bother with it.

-The post "And… Does Research Prove We Process Video Information 1.8M times Faster Than Text?" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/04/video-information-faster-than-text/) on April 7, 2014.
+The post "And… Does Research Prove We Process Video Information 1.8M times Faster Than Text?" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/04/video-information-faster-than-text/) on April 7, 2014.